 I will miss her and feel the world is a little more empty today, then it was yesterday.

-4 replies on “Long Live Pepper”
+4 responses to “Long Live Pepper”

 My dear friend, she loved you so very much.
 There is no one who meets you who cannot help but love you.
 Thank you so much for sharing this.
 I will cherish all the days the three of us spent together, and am forever grateful for the love you shared with us.